Erik1007/mildew-detection-project/README.md

 You can now use the `heroku` CLI program - try running `heroku apps` to confirm it works.
 This API key is unique and private to you, so do not share it.
 If you accidentally make it public then you can create a new one with _Regenerate API Key_.

-## Dataset Content
-* The dataset is sourced from [Kaggle](https://www.kaggle.com/codeinstitute/cherry-leaves).
-We then created a fictitious user story where predictive analytics can be applied in a real project in the workplace.
-* The dataset contains +4 thousand images taken from the client's crop fields.
-The images show healthy cherry leaves and cherry leaves that have powdery mildew, a fungal disease that affects many plant species.
-The cherry plantation crop is one of the finest products in their portfolio, and the company is concerned about supplying the market with a compromised quality product.

 ## Business Requirements
 The cherry plantation crop from Farmy & Foods is facing a challenge where their cherry plantations have been presenting powdery mildew.
 Currently, the process is manual verification if a given cherry tree contains powdery mildew.
 An employee spends around 30 minutes in each tree, taking a few samples of tree leaves and verifying visually if the leaf tree is healthy or has powdery mildew.
 If there is powdery mildew, the employee applies a specific compound to kill the fungus.
 The time spent applying this compound is 1 minute.
 The company has thousands of cherry trees, located on multiple farms across the country.
 As a result, this manual process is not scalable due to the time spent in the manual process inspection.